plus3it/spel/docs/FAQ.md

 ### Q. My application won't work under FIPS: now what?

-A. If you're using EL6 images, this is a non-problem.
-If you're using EL7, things are a bit more challenging.
+A. If you're using EL7 or EL8 images, things can become a bit challenging if the application you wish to host on a spel image is not FIPS-compatible.
 Our images are FIPS-enabled because the STIGs say they need to be.
 As such, our users ultimately need to figure out how to get their app to work under FIPS or get an exception from their security team (sorta like firewalld and SELinux - also baked in to the EL7 images).
 These images are meant as a 90% solution.
 If you're one of the unlucky 10% whose app won't work under FIPS in EL7, the best we can suggest is to let your provisioning framework handle the problem for you.

 ### Q. But I'm following your suggestion to use Watchmaker: can that help me with toggling FIPS mode?